Bill Smith (fell runner): Death

 Blurred eyesight was suspected to be a factor in his final fall; he skipped several scheduled procedures to deal with the ongoing problem.
 He found his prescription eyeglasses to be ineffective.
 He refused to wear glasses whilst running, and considered them to be a needless nuisance.
 Nevertheless, he was troubled seeing persons with whom he conversed; but was said to be "fearless" as he careened madly (and perhaps blindly) down mountains.
 Thus, he may have misjudged distances and fallen into the bog.
 In any event, "Friends ... said Mr Smith's failing eyesight could have been the cause of his tragic accident", but whether blindness "was the problem, or ... his heart gave out, nobody knew."

 Commonwealth gold medal-winning long distance runner Ron Hill said Smith's death "will be felt by many ...
 He was relatively young at 75 and tremendously fit and his death is a real shock to everyone.
 His loss is huge – but I suppose you can say that he passed away while doing what he loved doing, running across the moors."

-His funeral took place on 14 October 2011, at the Church of the Good Shepherd in West Derby.
+His funeral took place on 14 October 2011, at the Church of the Good Shepherd in West Derby, Liverpool.
 Reverend Sandra Trapnell officiated, noting his "great" contribution to the sport, and the many tributes that had appeared.
 A future memorial event by fell running organisations is anticipated.
 Donations were made to Mountain Rescue in his memory.